Program Length: 36 months (may be completed in as little as 30 months)

 This course offers students an overview of how America transformed itself, in a relatively short time, from a land inhabited by hunter-gatherer and agricultural Native American societies into the most powerful industrial nation on earth.
 The student will learn how dominant and subordinate groups have affected the shifting balance of power in America since 1863.
 Major topics include: Reconstruction, the frontier, the 1890s, America's transition to an industrial society, Progressivism, World War I, the 1920s, the Great Depression and the New Deal, World War II, the Cold War, Vietnam, economic and social change in the late 20th century, and power and politics since 1974.

 This course is a career-related overview of business startups, idea identification, value proposition, and competitive advantages in a student's area of specialization.
 The student will be able to identify and evaluate new business ideas; to learn how to prepare and evaluate business plans; and to identify capital sources for new ventures.

 Designed to improve skills in numbers and algebraic expressions, solving equations, graphing, sets, exponents, radicals, inequalities, formulas, and applications.

 This course examines models of influence for leveraging behaviors for rapid and profound change.
 Students will learn to apply the behavioral and the communication skills needed for driving persuasive change in order to form the basis for becoming a trusted opinion leader and effectively accessing markets.

 Cloud/Mobile Computing Concepts

-This course focuses on mobile and cloud-computing concepts.
-Emphasis is placed on communication issues in ad-hoc and infrastructure networks as well as communication properties, protocols, data formats, and concrete technologies.
+In this course students explore and examine the advanced concepts of mobile and cloud computing.
+Emphasis is placed on communication issues in ad-hoc and infrastructure networks as well as communication properties, protocols, data formats and concrete technologies.
 Additional topics include supporting hardware, devices, and components.

 General Operating Systems